willis-poon-github/smart-home-backend-v2/docs/project_summary.md

 ### Summary of My Approach and Challenges

 For this project, I developed a lightweight Smart Home Backend API using **Node.js**, **Express**, and **lowdb**.
-The architecture was designed with modularity and clarity in mind, separating concerns across RESTful device management, MQTT data ingestion, and WebSocket broadcasting.
+The architecture was designed with simplicity and clarity in mind, separating concerns across RESTful device management, MQTT data ingestion, and WebSocket broadcasting.

 **Key implementation highlights:**
 - Connected to an MQTT broker to simulate real-time IoT device data.